Harry Crews: Life

 While Crews was still a child, his mother left his stepfather, and he and his brother went with her to live in the Springfield section of Jacksonville, Florida.
 Crews finished high school there as a below average student.
 After graduation, he joined the Marines during the Korean War.
 After his service, he attended the University of Florida on the G.I.
 Bill.
 Here, Crews became a student of Andrew Nelson Lytle, who had also taught Flannery O'Connor, and James Dickey.
 Crews and Lytle kept in contact for years afterwards, and Lytle provided criticism of Crews's early work.
+Crews graduated from the University of Florida in 1960 with a degree in English, and eventually received a graduate degree of education.
+Crews taught English, which he did for the rest of his career, along with his writing career.
+In 1963, he published his first story: "The Unattached Smile".
+In 1964, he published another short story, "A Long Wail".

 After an unplanned pregnancy, Crews married Sally Ellis, who gave birth to his first son, Patrick Scott.
 Sally soon wanted a divorce due to his infidelity and obsessiveness with writing.
-"I was obsessed to the point of desperation with becoming a writer," he wrote, "and, further, I lived with the conviction that I had gotten a late start toward that difficult goal…Consequently, perhaps I was impatient, irritable, and inattentive toward Sally as a young woman and mother."
+"I was obsessed to the point of desperation with becoming a writer," he wrote, "and, further, I lived with the conviction that I had gotten a late start toward that difficult goal… Consequently, perhaps I was impatient, irritable, and inattentive toward Sally as a young woman and mother."
 However, he soon convinced Sally to remarry, and they had a second son, Byron Jason.

-Crews graduated from the University of Florida with a degree in English, and eventually received a graduate degree of education.
-Crews then began teaching English, which he continued to do for the rest of his career, along with his career as a writer.
-In 1963, he had his first story published: "The Unattached Smile".
-In 1964, he published another short story, "A Long Wail".

 In 1964 his first son, Patrick, drowned in a neighbor's pool.
-Crews tried to perform mouth-to-mouth resuscitation, but this proved ineffectual.
-After the death of his son, Crews continued writing his first novel, The Gospel Singer, which appeared in 1968.
-Just after this publication, another came for his second novel, Naked in Garden Hills.
+Crews tried mouth-to-mouth resuscitation.
+After the death of his son, Crews continued writing his first novel, The Gospel Singer, published in 1968.
+This was followed soon after by his second novel, Naked in Garden Hills.
 Both were well received by critics at the time.
 In 1972, Sally asked for a second and final divorce.
 Crews did not marry again.
 His sole surviving son, Byron Jason Crews, is personal representative and acting executor of the Harry Crews Literary Estate.